-The IUS Women’s Tennis team had a solid showing in 2019, going 10-11 overall and finishing with a 6-1 record in River States Conference play—good for the second seed in the RSC Tournament.
+The IU Southeast Women’s Tennis team had a solid showing in 2019, going 10-11 overall and finishing with a 6-1 record in River States Conference play—good for the second seed in the RSC Tournament.
 In the semifinals, the Grenadiers went down to the wire against IU East, but ultimately fell to the Red Wolves 5-4.

 “We were able to finish second in the regular season after a good win over IU East who we were closely matched up with but unfortunately fell to them in the semifinals after a long, close match,” Head Coach Joe Epkey said.
 “We finished last season playing well as a team and gave ourselves a chance to be in the finals but just came up a little short.”

 The Grenadiers followed with a decent fall, ultimately going 3-4.
-Coming into 2020, the Grenadiers return key players from last year, including the lone senior in Jeannie Soto, juniors Camille and Lauren Winchell, and sophomore Hallee Miller.
+Coming into 2020, the Grenadiers return key players from last year, including the lone senior in Jeannie Soto, juniors Camille Greenwell and Lauren Winchell, and sophomore Hallee Miller.

 Joining the Grenadiers’ ranks are a trio of freshmen in Emma Ellis (Jeffersonville), Kate Heuchan (Franklin Community), and Kendel Hieatt (Assumption), as well as Sarah Vanisenberg, a sophomore transfer student from the University of Louisville.
 Rounding out the newcomers is Chloie Yost, a junior at IU Southeast joining the team for the first time this year.